Kitchen and Other Stories

 Steeping Conkers For Your Natural Laundry Detergent

-The next morning, strain and its ready to use.
-Again the liquid can be kept in the fridge for up-to a week.
+The next morning, strain and it's ready to use.
+Again, the liquid can be kept in the fridge for up to a week.

 When using conker liquid in a machine wash, simply pour the liquid into the detergent drawer.
-If you want you can add white vinegar or baking soda.
+If you want, you can add white vinegar or baking soda.

 How-To Video Guide